-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Red Pineapple Media, a video advertising company based in Berlin.

 Love that you can use the same language for both the front and the back end.
 This is the best decision this company has made.

 Targeted Video Advertising

 Red Pineapple Media is a Berlin based video advertising company.
 They supply a video player with advanced tracking and targeted advertising capabilities, providing services to clients such as newspaper websites and gaming companies.

 They have been going for 5 years and all of the original code was written using PHP.
 They started the switch to Clojure about two years ago and it's becoming their primary programming language of choice.

 To learn more about this Clojure adoption story I had a video chat facilitated by Head of Engineering Luis Soares, with full stack developer Damiano Rühl and recent hire Joaquim Torres.

 Jon: So what is the tech story of Red Pineapple Media?